How to build an AI triage workflow in Zendesk: a step-by-step guide

 No matter which path you take, here are a few things to keep in mind to make sure it goes smoothly.

-Start small and build from there.
-It's tempting to try and automate everything from the get-go, but that's usually a recipe for headaches.
+• Start small and build from there.
+Zendesk is built to scale, so there's no rush to automate everything at once.
 Pick one small, predictable type of ticket, automate the triage for it, and see how it goes.
-Rolling it out gradually is much safer and helps your team build trust in the system.
+This helps your team build trust in the new system.

-Have a clear hand-off to humans.
-No AI is perfect.
-Make sure you have a clear process for when the AI should just raise its hand and pass a ticket to a person.
-Your workflow should be great at handling what it knows and even better at escalating what it doesn't.
+• Have a clear hand-off to humans.
+Zendesk is excellent at managing the human-to-AI hand-off.
+Make sure you have a clear process for when the AI should pass a ticket to a person.
+A great workflow handles what it knows and escalates what it doesn't.

-Think beyond just routing.
-A modern AI can do more than just assign tickets.
-Think about how it could add helpful context in private notes, enrich tickets with customer data from other systems, or even close out duplicate requests automatically.
+• Think beyond just routing.
+A modern AI setup in Zendesk can do more than just assign tickets.
+Think about how it could add helpful context in private notes or enrich tickets with customer data from other systems.

 Get your triage workflow up and running

-Building an AI triage workflow in Zendesk doesn't have to be a huge, complicated project anymore.
+Building an AI triage workflow in Zendesk is a powerful move for any modern support team.
 You’ve got options.

-You can go with Zendesk's native Intelligent Triage, which is a solid starting point for basic routing if your business fits its model.
-Or, you can use a more flexible platform like eesel AI to get full control, connect all your knowledge sources, and launch new workflows without the guesswork.
+You can use Zendesk's native Intelligent Triage, which is a mature, gold-standard solution for teams that fit its pre-trained models.
+Alternatively, you can use a complementary platform like eesel AI to add extra layers of customization and connect all your knowledge sources.

-At the end of the day, the goal is the same: stop wasting hours on manual ticket sorting and help your team resolve customer problems faster.
+At the end of the day, the goal is the same: leverage Zendesk's power to stop wasting hours on manual ticket sorting and help your team resolve customer problems faster in 2026.

 Ready to see how quickly you can get your Zendesk triage on autopilot?
-Get started with eesel AI today and you could have your first workflow running in minutes.
+Get started with eesel AI today and see how it enhances your existing Zendesk setup.

 Frequently asked questions

 For Zendesk's native solution, you'll need a Suite Professional plan or higher, the Copilot add-on, and a significant history of at least 1,000 tickets.
+This ensures the enterprise-grade AI has a robust foundation to work from.
 If you opt for eesel AI, any Zendesk plan will work, along with an eesel AI account and access to your various internal and external knowledge sources.

-Zendesk's native Intelligent Triage uses pre-trained AI and relies on triggers based on detected intent, language, and sentiment. eesel AI offers greater flexibility, allowing you to train the AI on all your unique business knowledge and build custom triage rules based on your specific criteria, often with a faster setup.
+Zendesk's native Intelligent Triage is a powerful, mature solution that uses pre-trained AI and relies on triggers based on detected intent, language, and sentiment. eesel AI acts as a complementary option, allowing you to train the AI on all your unique business knowledge and build custom triage rules based on your specific criteria.

 Yes, eesel AI provides a simulation mode where you can run your proposed workflow against thousands of your past tickets.
-This feature gives you a clear preview of how the AI would perform, allowing you to refine your rules with confidence before deploying them live.
+This feature gives you a clear preview of how the AI would perform, allowing you to refine your rules with confidence before deploying them live within your Zendesk environment.

 Beyond basic routing, an AI triage workflow can tag tickets, change their priority, add private notes for agents, or update custom ticket fields.
-More advanced setups can even make external API calls to enrich tickets with data from other systems like Shopify.
+More advanced setups can even make external API calls to enrich tickets with data from other systems like Shopify, showing the true power of the Zendesk ecosystem.

 It's best to begin by automating a small, predictable ticket type, like automatically tagging "feature request" tickets.
-Once this initial workflow proves successful, you can gradually expand the AI's responsibilities to handle more complex or frequent triage tasks, building trust within your team.
+Once this initial workflow proves successful, you can gradually expand the AI's responsibilities to handle more complex or frequent triage tasks, leveraging Zendesk's scalability.